alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Bid refund action, allows the account bidder to get back the amount it bid so far on a newname name.
+Bid refund is an action that allows the account bidder to refund the amount it bid so far on a newname name.

 Parameter Name | Description
 --- | ---